brianaltan/os242/links.md

 * [WinSCP](https://winscp.net/eng/docs/getting_started) - WinSCP enables secure data transfer between two computers using SSH, SFTP, and SCP protocols.
 * [Tar Cheat Sheet](https://linuxopsys.com/tar-cheat-sheet-quick-reference-guide) - This guide provides a comprehensive cheat sheet for the tar command, covering commonly used options and examples.
 * [xz in Linux](https://www.baeldung.com/linux/xz-compression) - Learn how to use xz, a compression format that creates smaller archives than gzip, in Linux command line.
+* [Unix Tutorial](https://www.geeksforgeeks.org/linux-tutorial) - Collections of Linux interview questions to enhance your understanding of this operating system.
 <br>
 <hr>